jtblin/syncho/README.md

 });
 ```

-## Why `synchronous` and comparison with other fibers abstraction modules
+## Why `syncho` and comparison with other fibers abstraction modules

   Fibers are awesome.
 I am not going to discussed their value here as it has been thoroughly documented but going to focus
   on why a new module was needed when there is already a ton of existing abstractions.

   I really loved the simplicity of the `sync` module from @0ctave compared to the original `Future` abstraction
   and other `Fiber` modules but there are some performance issues especially with `Function.prototype.future` in
-  the `sync` module and code like statistics that I think unnecessary (500 loc for `sync` vs 100 loc for 'synchronous').
+  the `sync` module and code like statistics that I think unnecessary (500 loc for `sync` vs 100 loc for 'syncho').
   As this isn't a fork of the `sync` module at all (code is written entirely from scratch) and is not 100% compatible
   with its API [1], it was better to create a brand new module.